Free multimedia (video) resources for teaching and learning with technology.

 PBS LearningMedia is a merger between Teachers Domain and the PBS Digital Learning Library, holds more than 14,000 “digital learning objects” tied with national standards – videos, curricula, images, audio, and interactive sites – collected in one spot from public media, publicly funded agencies, the National Archives, Library of Congress, NASA, and Nova.

 Next Vista is an online library of free videos for learners made by students or teachers around the world.
 It’s a online community to share educational videos and designed for classroom use so all videos are screened for inappropriate and inaccurate content.
-There are three main video classifications that Next Vista uses.
-The Light Bulbs category is for videos that teach you how to do something and or provides an explanation of a topic.
-The Global Views video category contains videos created to promote understanding of cultures around the world.
-The Seeing Service video category highlights the work of people who are working to make a difference in the lives of others.
 Its videos can be downloaded directly from the site.

-TeacherTube - an online community for sharing instructional resources for teaching, including videos, audios, docs, photos
+TeacherTube is an online community for sharing instructional resources for teaching, including videos, audios, docs, photos.

-Teachers.tv - is funded by the Department for Education but is operated by an independent media consortium, Education Digital
+Teachers.tv is is funded by the Department for Education but is operated by an independent media consortium, Education Digital.

-SnagLearning - dedicated to presenting high-quality documentary films as educational resources for teaching
+SnagLearning is dedicated to presenting high-quality documentary films as educational resources for teaching.

 SnagFilms gives you access to dozens of educational NOVA and National Geographic films that otherwise would need to be bought or rented.